SALE & ALTRINCHAM PAGES

 Right: The plaque to Maria Margaret Netherwood in Ashfield Road, ALtrincham, was put in place in 2018.

 Helen Allingham (1848-1926)

 Helen was the first woman artist ever elected to the Royal Water-Colour Society.
 She lived in Market Street from 1849 until the early 1860s, where a wall plaque commemorates her.

-Sir Michael Bishop (1941-)
+Sir Michael Bishop (Lord Glendonbrook) (1941-)

 Bowdon-born Sir Michael is the man who built up British Midland Airways into the major UK-airline bmi, before selling his 50% stake in the company to Germany's Lufthansa for £318 million in October, 2008.
 He started his airline career in 1965 as a holiday-relief baggage handler at Manchester Airport before working for local company Mercury Airlines.
 Mercury became part of the British Midland in 1963 and Sir Michael worked his way up through the airline's management until he obtained private funding in 1978 to buy into the company.

 Crossley buses and lorries were a common site on British roads for many years.
 Frank Crossley, an Ulsterman, who set up Crossley Motors in 1910, lived at 3 Grosvenor Road, Altrincham.
 He married at St. Margaret's Church.
 He devoted his latter life to missionary work and left £600,000 in his will.

 Ronald Gow (1897-1993)